 Our resource library is well stocked with product samples and materials that you will have access to throughout the term.
 You will have a scheduled time each week when you can come into the classroom individually and select materials for projects and assignments.
 A Heritage team member will ensure all students are practicing physical distance when in the classroom, and that each student washes their hands before and after entering the classroom.
 All materials that you take home will be yours to keep.
 We will replenish and refresh the resource library as needed throughout the term.
 Heritage will maintain excellent hygiene practices and sanitize shared spaces according to CDC guidelines after each use.

 Communication is Key

 We strongly believe that communication will be more important than ever with this hybrid learning approach.
 Each instructor will set communication guidelines – in general if you email an instructor with a question we require a response within 24 hours on a weekday and 48 hours on the weekends.
 Please feel free to reach out to the Heritage Team – we are here for you.

 Heritage will be providing additional guides and resources in order to prepare you for a successful virtual learning experience and digital participation.

 To further enhance your experience, Heritage will also be informing students on other ways that they can stay engaged with the community through virtual events, continuous education opportunities, design workshops, challenges and more!

-Spring Term will begin the week of May 4th.
-To view the current schedule for each course, please visit your campus location, and click on the Spring Term 2020 Schedule tab.
+Fall Term will begin in September.
+To view the current schedule for each course, please visit your campus location, and click on the Fall Term 2020 Schedule tab.